gitter-badger/BeamBot/README.md

 * Need to add more commands and features - The never-ending bug!

-* Make bot watch beam.pro/pybot for commands (Groundworks laid as of 3.2.4) - Target release 3.2.11
+* Make bot watch beam.pro/pybot for commands (Groundworks laid as of 3.2.4) - Target release ~~3.2.11~~ (now 3.2.12, 3.2.11 was focused on scheduled messages)

 * Make `responses.py` use JSON/XML file to provide commands and responses (preferably JSON)